Med-ami/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13.
 Change group.
 Write a script that changes the group owner to school for the file hello The file hello will be in the working directory : chgrp school hello Task 14.
 Owner and group.
 Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory: chown vincent:staff	*
+Task 15 .
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+The file _hello is in the working directory
+The file _hello is a symbolic link
+: chown -h vincent:staff _hello
+Task 16 .
+Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+The file hello will be in the working directory: chown --from=guillaume betty hello Task 17 . script that will play the StarWars IV episode in the terminal: telnet towel.blinkenlights.nl